ibm-cloud-docs/security-compliance/getting-started.md

 1. On the **Collectors** page of the {{site.data.keyword.compliance_short}}, click the **New collector** icon.
 2. Give your collector a meaningful name and description.
-3. Select **Unrestricted** for **Type**.

-  Unrestricted collectors have access to the resources behind your firewall and are able to run discovery and validation scans.

-4. Download the `initiate_collector.sh` file for the collector that you created.
+3. Download the `initiate_collector.sh` file for the collector that you created.

   In the **Collectors** table, click the name of the collector that you want to register.
 The table row expands to provide more information.
 Be sure to also make a note of the registration key for a later step.

-5. In your terminal, log in to your virtual machine by using SSH.
+4. In your terminal, log in to your virtual machine by using SSH.

   ```
   ssh <username>@<hostname_or_IP_address>